SICARUIS101/Spider-Wevs-Cebu-City/README.md

 During the presentation, each member will explain the page they created, the design choices, and the technical implementation.
 Note: Landing page is a collaboration, while the other pages should be created by an individual.
 If your group has 4 members, the 4 members can work on the landing page and contact form, while the other pages should be created by individual.
 4. Required Pages (Each group must include the following six pages):

-Landing Page – A welcoming introduction to the locality, featuring high-quality visuals and brief highlights.
+Landing Page (All) – A welcoming introduction to the locality, featuring high-quality visuals and brief highlights.

-About Us (About the Municipality) – Provide an overview of the municipality, including historical and cultural context.
+About Us (About the Municipality) (All) – Provide an overview of the municipality, including historical and cultural context.

 Attractions (Tourist Spots) – List key tourist spots, with descriptions, photos, and practical information (e.g., location, opening hours).

 Events and Festivals – Information on local events and festivals, including dates and cultural significance.

 Food and Culture – Highlight local cuisine, popular dining spots, and cultural practices or traditions.

-Contact – Contact information, social media links, and an embedded interactive map showing the municipality.
+(Wency) Contact – Contact information, social media links, and an embedded interactive map showing the municipality.

-Landing Page – Serve as an entry point with a welcoming message and an overview of the municipality or city.
-This page should highlight important announcements, news updates, emergency notifications, and links to popular sections of the website.
-About Us (About the Municipality/Department)– Provide an in-depth look at the history, mission, and structure of the local government, as well as the municipality or city’s key values and vision.
-Services – Offer an organized list of public services available to residents, visitors, and businesses.
-Transparency and Governance –Promote transparency by providing access to public records, government budgets, meeting minutes, and policies.
-Events and Announcements – Keep residents informed about community events, holidays, and upcoming government-related activities.
-Contact Us – Provide residents and visitors with contact options for various government offices and a way to reach out for assistance.
-5. Presentation:
+6. Presentation:
 Each group will create a PowerPoint or similar overview presentation with the following slides:
 Municipality/Department – A brief introduction to the chosen locality.
 Short History of the Municipality/Department – Highlight key historical points.